myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > From below, "_[**OiOi!
 OiOi!**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md)_"
 >
 > To all my successors, and to all who read this log.
-Do not wait until hunger becomes your Captain.
+Do not wait until hunger becomes your **Captain**.
 Build the system before the stomach writes the law.
 Feed the living without killing the future.

 ***